Einstein's Blackboard

 Einstein's Blackboard is a blackboard which physicist Albert Einstein (1879–1955) used on 16 May 1931 during his lectures while visiting the University of Oxford in England.
-The blackboard is in the collection of the Museum of the History of Science in Oxford.
+The blackboard is in the collection of the History of Science Museum in Oxford.
+The equations in the blackboard are related to the cosmological model known as Friedmann–Einstein universe.

 Overview

 The lecture in which the blackboard was used was the second of three, delivered at Rhodes House in South Parks Road.
 Einstein's visit to give the Rhodes Lectures, and also to receive an honorary Doctor of Science degree from Oxford University on 23 May 1931, was hosted by the physicist Frederick Lindemann.
 Einstein's first lecture was on relativity, the second on cosmology, and the third on unified field theory.
 All the lectures were delivered in German.
 A brief report of the second lecture was given in The Times and in Nature.
 A summary of all three lectures can be found in the Archives of the Oxford Museum for the History of Science.